fboender/multi-git-status/mgitstatus.1.md

 **-d, \--depth=2**
 :   Scan this many directories deep.
 Default is 2.
 If **0**, the scan is infinitely deep

+**\--flatten**
+:   Flatten output by only showing one status per line.
+If a repo has multiple statuses, multiple lines are shown for that repo.
+This aids in grepability.

 You can limit output with the following options: